schaeferRCOHR/Meta_pesticides/README.md

-# Repo for the submitted PrePrint: How pesticide exposure and effects match with the intention of European pesticide regulation – a mini review
+# Repo for the submitted preprint: How pesticide exposure and effects match with the intention of European pesticide regulation – a mini review

 This repo contains the R code and data to reproduce the analysis